Clinical and counseling psychology – degrees and career options

 Introduction to clinical psychology and counseling psychology

 To most people, clinical psychology and counseling psychology are pretty similar.
-Most obviously, both types of psychology are based on working directly with people with mental health issues that limit the quality of their lives that can negatively impact their employment, social interactions, safety and general well-being.
-Both involve assessments, and long-term interventions based on psychological research about cognition, behavior, human development and mental illnesses.
+Most obviously, both types of psychology are based on working directly with people with mental health issues that limit the quality of their lives that can negatively impact their employment, social interactions, safety, and general well-being.
+Both involve assessments and long-term interventions based on psychological research about cognition, behavior, human development, and mental illnesses.
 Clinical and counseling psychologists can be similarly engaged in research.
-Where clinical psychology differs to counseling psychology is in the specifics of the client diagnosis and the treatment scope.
+Where clinical psychology differs from counseling psychology is in the specifics of the client diagnosis and the treatment scope.

 Clinical psychologists are clinicians, professionals who directly treat clients, of all ages, often with their professional engagement starting at the time the client is diagnosed.
 Clinical psychologists see clients with pathologically based mental health problems.
 In other words, patients with chronic mental illnesses like schizophrenia, affective bipolar disorder, and chronic mood disorders that generally require medication and often require periods of hospitalization.

-Counseling psychologists often treat clients utilizing a time-limited treatment plan that has been designed to treat problems related to anxiety, stress, addictions, depressed mood, etc. Further, a counseling psychologist guides, informs and supports their clients by helping them learn to change the way they think or behave to a specific stimulus.
+Counseling psychologists often treat clients utilizing a time-limited treatment plan that has been designed to treat problems related to anxiety, stress, addictions, depressed mood, etc. Further, counseling psychologists advise and support clients as they learn to change the way they think or behave to a specific stimulus.
 They guide them to make decisions and take actions that the client has been unable to take alone.
-Their clients generally live independently, are rarely hospitalized for the problem they are seeing the psychologist about.
-Clients are seeking help to change or remove the psychological factor that is negatively impacting their lives: for example, a university student unable to pass exams due to stress and anxiety.
-Possible psychological interventions with the student may include teaching relaxation and breathing techniques, time management and planning skills, or cognitive behavioral techniques that reframe and reduce the stress impulse.
+Their clients generally live independently and are rarely hospitalized for the problem they are seeing the psychologist about.
+Clients typically seek help to change or remove the psychological factor that is negatively impacting their lives: for example, a university student unable to pass exams due to stress and anxiety.
+Possible psychological interventions with the student may include teaching relaxation and breathing techniques, time management, planning skills, or cognitive-behavioral techniques that reframe and reduce the stress impulse.

 Step 1.
 Bachelor’s degree required